CERTIFICATE III IN EARLY CHILDHOOD EDUCATION AND CARE

 The Certificate III in Early Childhood Education and Care is delivered part-time over a period of 1 – 2 years.
 Students may need to participate in some out of hours sessions throughout the year (depending on course requirements).
 There is a cooling- off period of 21 days for this course.

 We deliver the majority of course components for the Certificate III in Early Childhood Education and Care on site.
 However, students must also continue their study off-site to ensure they gain full understanding of the content.
-Students spend four contact hours per month with the trainer.
+Students spend three contact hours per month with the trainer.

 Most of our students currently work in Early Childhood Education and Care, engaged in a Traineeship or Apprenticeship.
 Those not working in the industry must complete hours within a registered service (as per training package assessment conditions).